thomashefele/ExVivoOrganDataCapture/README.md

 # DTK Data Collection Project
+Contributors: Alborz Feizi, Thomas Hefele, Kat Nurminsky

-For ELT of data during kidney perfusions.
+A software for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions.

 Instructions:
 - Set up an Azure SQL database for your experiment (if one is not already set up):